techgrounds/techgrounds-Jeroen-Immerzeel/01_Linux_1/Linux_Opdrachten.md

 # Opdracht LNX-02 Files and directories
+Deze opdracht gaat over het beheren van files en directories.

-Deze opdracht vraagt om de volgende 5 dingen:
+Binnen deze opdracht worden de volgende 5 deelopdrachten gevraagd:
 - Find out your current working directory.
 - Make a listing of all files and directories in your home directory.
 - Within your home directory, create a new directory named ‘techgrounds’.